yegor256/maybeslow/README.md

 Sometimes, a test may be slow in.
 If such a test doesn't write anything to the console, it may be hard to visually understand whether the test is still alive and running or it's already hung up.
-The annotation provided by this package help you make your JUnit5 tests visually more responsive: if they take longer than a second to run, the console will get a regular message, informing you that the test is still alive.
+The annotation provided by this package helps you make your JUnit5 tests visually more responsive: if they take longer than just _a second_ to run, the console will start getting regular notification messages, informing you that the test is still alive and running.

 First, you add this to your `pom.xml`: